apache/directory-fortress-core/README.txt

 >$ANT_HOME/bin/ant dist

+- During the above step, Apache Ivy jar will download automatically to the configured $ANT_HOME/lib folder.

-- During the above step, fortress dependencies will be downloaded from maven global Internet repository using Apache Ivy.
+- During the above step, fortress dependencies will be downloaded from maven global Internet repository using Apache Ivy into $FORTRESS_HOME/openldap-fortress-core/lib.

 - Fortress source modules will be compiled along with production of java archive (jar) files, javadoc and sample distributions.

-- These artifacts are loaded to FORTRESS_HOME/openldap-fortress-core/dist location.
+- All project artifacts are loaded into $FORTRESS_HOME/openldap-fortress-core/dist location.
 ___________________________________________________________________________________
 ###################################################################################
-# SECTION 5.
+# SECTION 4.
 Instructions for JOSHUATREE BUILDER installation of OpenLDAP
 ###################################################################################

 a.
 Go to https://joshuatreesoftware.us/jtspages/download.php